- Don’t repeat yourself

 Speaking Guideline: But Sometimes You Should

-This rule about conjunctions stems from the fact that and, but, and or are used to connect two clauses.
-(I learned that from this Schoolhouse Rock song, with words and lyrics by Bob Dorough.)
+Conjunctions are words like and, but, and or that are used to connect two ideas, or clauses.
+(This Schoolhouse Rock song, with words and lyrics by Bob Dorough, explains.)

-But in public speaking, we have other ways to connect ideas.
+But in public speaking, it often works to begin your thought with a conjunction because we have other ways to connect ideas.
 We can use our voices, body language, even a dramatic pause to show the relationship between two thoughts.

-More importantly, public speaking should mirror the way that we actually speak — initial conjunctions and all.
+More importantly, public speaking should mirror the way that we actually speak — starting conjunctions and all.

 So leave this rule in high school, where it belongs, and let your sentences begin in the way that feels most natural to you.